cynogen127/snipeIT-registmon/Readme.md

 ---

 ## 🎯 Overview
+# This Web App **MUST** BE USE ONLY IN LOCAL NETWORK AND ONLY AUTHORIZED PERSON CAN MANAGE SINCE THERE IS NO ANY SECURITY ENHANCED ON THE CODE
 Snipe-IT Management Monitor is a **100% self-contained deployment script** that creates a complete web-based monitoring dashboard for your Snipe-IT instance.
 Track hardware assets, manage software licenses, and monitor staff registrations - all with a beautiful, responsive interface.

 ### What Makes This Special?